mahegrandisson/Lighsheet_control/notes.md

 # 10/06/2025
 FEP,water and quartz cuvette imaging.
 The hardest is FEP for now, Brillouin signal is kinda flooded in light but still can see it.
 Paths update for the app.

+# 11/06/2025
+FEP,water,PMMA and quartz cuvette imaging.
+Better images, adjusting the height, focus and the region we're actually looking at.
+FEP and PMMA are the hardest but we can discern some signal.